 Palace House: National Heritage Centre for Horseracing & Sporting Art, Newmarket, United Kingdom

-The National Heritage Centre at Palace House is the result of over ten years planning, building and fundraising to become the biggest new attraction to open in Suffolk in the last decade.
+The museum is the result of over ten years planning, building and fundraising to become the biggest new attraction to open in Suffolk in the last decade.
 Voted Suffolk Museum of the year 2017.